Questions you should ask your retailer or installer before your solar installation

 - 8. Arrange to have a safety inspection of your solar system conducted every 5 years.

 - 9. Don’t buy in on any schemes or door knockers offering any sort of group incentive or bulk suburb purchase for your ‘area/suburb/street’.
 If it is too good to be true it probably is not true!
-The same applies for telemarketers applying high pressure tactics.
+The same applies to telemarketers applying high-pressure tactics.